AidanNelson/SimpleMediasoupPeer/README.md

 ## Examples

--   [Simple Video Chat](./examples/simple-video-chat/) - A simple video chat in a single room.
+-   [Multiple Rooms](./examples/multiple-rooms/) - A video chat with multiple rooms.
 -   [Broadcast](./examples/broadcaster/) - This example sets up a broadcast page and an audience page.
 It uses custom encodings to ensure a high-quality broadcast.
 -   [Load Testing](./examples/load-testing/) - Use this example for a quick-and-dirty approach to testing the capacity of your server to roughly estimate how many users it will support.
--   [Multiple Rooms](./examples/multiple-rooms/) - Use this example to see how to switch between rooms.

 ### How many peers can I support?